-Movie of the Week – The Assassination of Jesse James by the Coward Robert Ford
+This week’s movie is The Assassination of Jesse James by the Coward Robert Ford (2007).

 The western is about Robert Ford, a young man who idolized Jesse James since childhood.
 When the James Gang takes on new members for a heist in Missouri, Ford tries to not only join the gang but befriend his idol as well, but when he meets the man he gradually comes to resent him.